Adjunct Professor & Senior Advisor

-Kamal has close to 20 years of experience in political mediation, peacekeeping, peacebuilding, and regional political issues in the Middle East, Asia, and Africa.
-He is currently the Political Director of the Office of the President of the UN General Assembly, overseeing political, human rights, humanitarian and legal issues.
-In this capacity, he steered the Office’s efforts leading to the adoption of the New York Declaration for Refugees & Migrants and the Political Declaration on Combating Trafficking in Persons, as well as led the Office’s engagement in the negotiations towards the adoption of the Global Compact for Migration (2015-).
-He served as Chief of Staff of the UN Peacekeeping Mission in Cote d’Ivoire (2013-15) and led the Office of the UN-African Union Joint Special Representative for Darfur (2011-13).
-He also served as Special Assistant to the UN Envoy to Myanmar (2008-11), and had spent many years supporting the UN’s engagement towards the stabilization of Iraq (2004-08).
-He was part of the early missions working on the political transition in Iraq and tasked with organizing the country’s first elections.
-His international career began in the Office of UN Secretary-General Kofi Annan (2002), after which he joined the Office of Arab League’s Secretary-General Amr Moussa, advising on Iraq issues (2003).
-Prior to devoting himself to international cooperation, Kamal was working on sustainable development and urban planning issues in Tunisia, Libya and Morocco (1998-2001).
-Kamal was elected to the Executive Board of Sciences Po Paris in 2002 & 2003.
-He is an Architect and a graduate of Sciences Po Paris and Columbia University.
-He speaks fluent Spanish, English, French, Arabic and Amazigh.
+Kamal Amakrane has 20 years of experience in political mediation, peacekeeping, migration & asylum issues, as well as regional political questions in the Middle East, Asia, and Africa.
+He is currently Adjunct Professor of International Affairs at Columbia University’s School of International and Public Affairs.
+He is also Senior Advisor at Columbia University’s Global Policy Initiative, where he directs the Migration Consensus Initiative.
+During the 2018 inter-governmental negotiations for the Global Compact for Migration, he successfully led a coalition that pressed for countries to recognize the need to protect those forced to leave their countries due to climate change, as well as for commitments to real action to address climate-induced migration.
+Until recently, Kamal served as Political Director to the President of the UN General Assembly, where he led the Office’s instrumental contribution on migration and asylum issues (2015-2017).
+He is credited as the architect behind the processes resulting in the New York Declaration for Refugees & Migrants, the Global Compact for Migration, and the decision to convene the first-ever UN conference on international migration.
+Before this, Kamal served as Chief of Staff of the UN Peacekeeping Mission in Côte d’Ivoire (2013-15), Chief of the Office of the UN-African Union Joint Special Representative for Darfur (2011-13), and Head of the Office of the UN Envoy to Myanmar (2008-11).
+Previously, Kamal spent many years supporting the UN political engagement towards the stabilization of Iraq.
+He was part of the early UN missions tasked with organizing the country’s first elections after the US invasion and then assisted with the negotiation and implementation of the International Compact with Iraq (2004-08).
+His international career began in the Office of UN Secretary-General Kofi Annan (2002), after which he joined the Office of the Arab League’s Secretary-General Amr Moussa (2003).
+Prior to his career in international cooperation, Kamal worked on development and urban planning issues in his home country Morocco (1998-2001).
+Kamal is a member of the Board of Directors of the Tällberg Foundation since 2018.
+He was elected to the Executive Board of Sciences Po Paris in 2002 & 2003 and was appointed Yale World Fellow in 2012.
+Kamal is an Architect and a graduate of Sciences Po Paris and Columbia University’s SIPA.
+He speaks fluent Spanish, French, Arabic, Amazigh, and English.